Gorakhdham Express: Accommodation

-This train consists of 22 coaches – 8 Sleeper coaches, 5 Air-Conditioned coaches, 2 Chair-Car coaches & 5 Unreserved coaches and 2 EOG.
+This train consists of 22 coaches – 4 Sleeper coaches, 9 3rd Air-Conditioned coaches, 2 2nd Ac coaches 1 1st Ac coach & 3 Unreserved coaches and 1 EOG.

-5 Air-Conditioned coaches consists of 1 First Class, 1 Second Class & 3 Third Class coaches.
+13 Air-Conditioned coaches consists of 1 First Class, 2 Second Class & 10 Third Class coaches.

 Management

 This train is owned, operated & maintained by Lucknow division of North Eastern Railway zone of Indian Railways.
 Being prioritized & important train, North Eastern Railway Headquarters Gorakhpur Junction itself monitors this train for better quality & services.

 This train is one of the most important trains of Hissar, as well as of Gorakhpur Junction.

-Locomotive
+Traction

-It is hauled by an Ajni / Kalyan-based WAP-7 locomotive between Gorakhpur Junction & Hisar Junction and vice versa.
+It is hauled by a Gonda Loco Shed-based WAP-7 electric locomotive between Gorakhpur Junction & Bathinda Junction and vice versa.

 Accidents

 In dense fog on 2 January 2010, the Gorakhdham Express and Prayagraj Express collided near the Panki railway station in Kanpur, about 60 miles (100 kilometers) southwest of Lucknow.
 Ten people died and about 51 were injured.

 On 26 May 2014, it rammed into a stationary goods train near Khalilabad station in Sant Kabir Nagar district of Uttar Pradesh, on its way to Gorakhpur.
 More than 40 people were killed and over 150 were injured.

 In 2004, the train hit a truck which was standing on tracks.
 Luckily the truck was driverless.